Scaling flow-based approaches for topology sampling in $\mathrm{SU}(3)$ gauge theory: Sampling topology towards the continuum limit

 The first step is to include autocorrelations between samples of a given observable in the cost function of Eq.~\eqref{eq:eff}.
 This is implemented with the integrated autocorrelation time $\tauint(\mathcal{O})$, which naturally leads to a more appropriate definition of the cost effectiveness as

 This quantity provides intuition for a possible strategy to efficiently compute topological observables in the continuum limit: namely, we can fix the value of $\ESS$ and $\tauint$ to some desired value by tuning $\nstep$ and $\nbetween$ in a suitable way.
 On the one hand, autocorrelations for $\QL^2$ are expected to scale with $a^{-2}$ in the presence of OBC~\cite{Luscher:2011kk,McGlynn:2014bxa}: hence, by increasing $\nbetween$ in the same fashion we expect to keep the value of $\tauint$ roughly fixed.
 Of course, we expect this to hold (at least approximately) only if the size of defect $L_\dd$ is kept fixed in physical units as well.
 As a consequence of this, in the continuum limit $L_\dd/a$ grows and the $\hESS$ is expected to decrease exponentially at fixed $\nstep$.
 On the other hand, from the detailed discussion of Section~\ref{sec:scaling}, we have very good control of the relationship between the $\hESS$, $L_d/a$ and $\nstep$.
-More specifically, by increasing $\nstep$ proportionally to $(L_\dd/a)^3$, the $\ESS$ will be kept (in excellent approximation) fixed.
+More specifically, by increasing $\nstep$ proportionally to $(L_\dd/a)^3$, the $\ESS$ will be kept (in excellent approximation) fixed\footnote{This assumes that the $\hESS$ is a good approximation of the true $\ESS$ for $\QL^2$, see Eq.~\eqref{eq:ess_true}.}.

 The strategy is then fully outlined: one has to scale $\nbetween$ with $a^{-2}$ to keep autocorrelations roughly fixed and $\nstep$ with $a^{-3}$ to maintain the efficiency of the flow intact in the continuum limit.
 The effective costs will then grow like